QuantActions/QA-Android-SDK-public/docs/qa_sdk/com.quantactions.sdk/-q-a-strings/index.md

 [androidJvm]\
 interface [QAStrings](index.md)

-const valious codes for QA API.
-Some functions of the API return these flags for you information.
-Created By Enea Ceolini 2018 Contact: enea.ceolini@quantactions.com
+Various codes for QA SDK.
+Some functions of the SDK return these flags for you information.

+Created By Enea Ceolini 11/2018 Contact: enea.ceolini@quantactions.com

 ## Types